JuniperGamer/MALInfinity/README.md

 After creating the files, the program will automatically delete them.

 ### Debugging
-The program includes a "debug mode" that restricts its actions and provides additional output.
+The Safezone (and Eclipse i think?) includes a "debug mode" that restricts its actions and provides additional output.
 To enable debug mode, set the maxFilesToCreate variable to the desired maximum number of files.

 In debug mode, the program will print out additional information about what it's doing, which can be helpful for understanding its behaviour.